 You should set aside at least 2 hours per week to work through the weekly

-the labs and solution to the weekly worksheets.
-For each worksheet which
+solution to the weekly worksheets.
+For each worksheet which is not completed

-is not completed and handed in on time your grade is reduced by 0.5.
-If
+and handed in on time your grade is reduced by 0.5.
+If you complete all

-you complete all the worksheets and attend all the labs you get a 3.0 grade.
+the worksheets and attend all the labs you get a 3.0 grade.
+Missed

-Missed labs without a valid reason will result in a warning followed by a
+labs without a valid reason will result in a warning followed by a reduction

-exam at the end of the semester.
-This exam will be held in the last week
+end of the semester.
+This exam will be held in the last week of semester

-of semester during your regular lab time.
-In the exam you will be asked
+during your regular lab time.
+In the exam you will be asked to perform

-to perform mathematica functions you have used in the worksheets during
+mathematica functions you have used in the worksheets during the semester.

-If you know the basic commands well and work efficiently, you will finish
+know the basic commands well and work efficiently, you will finish in the

-in the allocated 1 hr.
+allocated 1 hr.
 That is, it is a timed test.
-You will be given a test
+You will be given a test exam

 grading procedure is as follows (these are added to your worksheets' grade):